-Along with a link to your Spotify playlist, please share why you selected each of your 3 choices.
+Along with links to your songs, please share why you selected each of your 3 choices.
 Tell me a little bit about why each selection was so important to you: what meaning this music played in your musical journey so far, and what's special about each one of your choices.

-To "submit" your assignment, just respond to this post and include a link to your Spotify playlist and your brief description of each song.
+To submit your assignment, just send me an email with links to your Spotify playlist or YouTube videos for each song, and your brief description of each song.

-I'll get the ball rolling--my 3 songs are:
+I'll get the ball rolling--here are my 3 songs:

 • Feels So Good, by Chuck Mangione